-The Destruction of Democracy- Hitler achieved the highest position in the cabinet of ministries on 30 January 1933.
+The Destruction of Democracy - Hitler achieved the highest position in the cabinet of ministries on 30 January 1933.
 Hitler now set out to dismantle the structures of democratic rule.
 The Fire Decree of 28 February 1933 suspended civic rights like freedom of speech, press and assembly.
 Communists were hurriedly packed off to new established concentration camps.
 All political parties were banned.
 Special surveillance and security forces were created to control the people and rule with impunity.

 Reconstruction: Economist Hjalmar Schacht was given the responsibility of economic recovery.
-He aimed at full production and full employment through a state funded work creation programme.
+This was to be done through a state funded work creation programme.

 Hitler pulled out of the League of Nations in 1933, reoccupied the Rhineland in 1936 and integrated Austria and Germany in 1938 under the slogan: One people, One empire, One leader.
-Hitler ignored the Schacht's advice of not to invest hugely in rearmament.
-He then took Sudetenland from Czechoslovakia.
+He then took Sudentenland from Czechoslovakia.
 Hitler had the unspoken support of England.
 Hitler did not stop here.
 He chose war as a way out of the Economic Crisis.